plugin-org/hackathon-2022/README.md

 ### Industry to focus
 * Healthcare
+   - Using wearables data provide doctors / insurance provider to determine patient health.
 * Fintech
+   - Price Feeds Development, Build Synthetic Assets, External Payments.
 * Insurance
+   - Using weather data API, build a Dapp that helps farmers / agriculture to claim insurance.
+   - Use weather data API, build a Dapp that helps passenger to purchase insurance and claim.
 * Defi
+   - Staking Protocol, Yield Farming.
 * NFT-Gaming
+   - Build application, such as NFT Minting, NFT Gaming, NFT marketplace, Tokenisation of physical assets on the platform.

 ### Judgement Criteria
-* Should leverage Plugin Oracle Service in their Dapp(Decentralized Application)
+* Should leverage Plugin Oracle Service in their Dapp(Decentralized Application).
-* Should upload their repository in [plugin-org/Hackathon](https://github.com/plugin-org/hackathon) - Sub-folder
+* Should upload their repository in [plugin-org/Hackathon](https://github.com/plugin-org/hackathon) - Sub-folder.
-* Should provide clear read-me file, on how to execute the same the repository
+* Should provide clear read-me file, on how to execute the same in their respective repository.
-* Should provide valid "XDCPay" Pubic wallet address to receive the bounty / prize
+* Should provide valid "XDCPay" Pubic wallet address to receive the bounty / prize.
-* Idea should be innovative
+* Idea should be innovative.

 ### Tools needed
 * [XDCPay wallet](https://chrome.google.com/webstore/detail/xdcpay/bocpokimicclpaiekenaeelehdjllofo/related?hl=en-GB)